SUNSET OF FURMANKIND

 Kristen blinked in surprise at how quickly the altercation had transpired, but even though Travis was no longer peering up into her clothing, she was reluctant to uncross her arms or legs in fear of someone else seeing her.
 She closed her eyes and floated quietly by the wall until someone came near.

 “Here, let me help you back to your seat,” said a familiar voice.
 She opened her eyes and saw Jenni beside her.
 She was neither laughing nor condescending, but merely concerned.

 “Help me, please,” Kristen whispered.

-Jenni allowed the other woman to cling to her as she floated back to where they had been seated together, taking a route near the floor of the cabin so no one else could peek up into their open garments.
+Jenni allowed the other woman to cling to her as she floated back to where they had been seated together, taking a route near the floor of the cabin so no one else could peek up into the open garments.

 Once finally in their seats and buckled in, Kristen leaned upon her housemate.
 “I don’t think I’ll ever get used to anyone looking at me that way,” she whispered.